Christine Brandt, a physician assistant at Sanford Health, is getting ready for this year’s Sanford Fargo Marathon.

 Brandt has run the majority of her races as a charity runner for various non-profits including the American Heart Association, American Cancer Society, Imagine Thriving and Pink It Forward.

-This past year, Brandt qualified to be a Marathon Maniac as well as a Half Fanatic.
-Now a dual agent, she feels extra motivated to run this year.
+In 2018, Brandt qualified to be a Marathon Maniac as well as a Half Fanatic.
+Now a dual agent, she feels extra motivated to run.

 To qualify as a Marathon Maniac and Half Fanatic, a runner must run three marathons in 90 days or two within 16 days.

 Brandt has run in many marathon events since her very first in Fargo, including the NYC Marathon, Chicago Marathon and Twin Cities Marathon; Grandma’s Half Marathon in Duluth, Minnesota; Glacier Half Marathon in Glacier National Park in Montana; Ragnar Races and many more.

 What to love about the Fargo Marathon

 “For me, I love that the Fargo Marathon is right in our backyards,” Brandt said.

 She also likes that the Fargo Marathon is logistically easy.

 “You can sleep in your own bed on race night, have a relaxing breakfast in your home, drive to the Dome, visit with your friends at the start line and see people you know along the course,” Brandt said.
 “We have a home field advantage which makes for a more relaxing day.”